g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 The purpose of the benchmark is to evaluate the different algorithms used to solve the problem to decide which method is the best.
 To compare such methods, we will need a **normalized score** that would specific to each maze.
-It would be calculated by dividing a given score by the best possible score for that maze.
+It would be calculated by dividing a given run score by the best possible score for that maze.

->   *Maze normal score = Robot score/ Best possible score (for that maze)*
+>   *Maze normal score = Robot run score/ Best possible score (for that maze)*

-Once the Maze Normal Score for each method (per maze) is available we can compare to see which method performed best.
+Once the Maze Normal Score for each search method (per maze) is available we can compare to see which method performed best.
 We will use the A\* search scores as the benchmark to determine the best solution.
-A\* search is a popular search algorithm and works in most cases.
+A\* search was selected as it is a popular search algorithm and works in most cases.
 We could have used the others like Follow Wall, Breadth/Depth First etc., but it is well known that these don’t perform very well.